 In the event that an outfall is submerged, either partially or completely, or inaccessible, field staff will proceed to the first accessible upstream manhole or structure for the observation and sampling and report the location with the screening results.
-Field staff will continue to the next upstream structure until there is no longer an influence from the receiving water on the visual inspection or sampling.
+As necessary, field staff will continue to the next upstream structure until there is no longer an influence from the receiving water on the visual inspection or sampling.

 Field test kits or field instrumentation are permitted for all parameters except indicator bacteria and any pollutants of concern.
 Field kits need to have appropriate detection limits and ranges.
-Table 6-2 lists various field test kits and field instruments that can be used for outfall sampling associated with the 2016 MS4 Permit parameters, other than indicator bacteria and any pollutants of concern.
+Table 6-4 lists various field test kits and field instruments that can be used for outfall sampling associated with the 2016 MS4 Permit parameters, other than indicator bacteria and any pollutants of concern.
+Testing for indicator bacteria and any pollutants of concern must be conducted using analytical methods and procedures found in 40 CFR § 136.
+Samples for laboratory analysis must also be stored and preserved in accordance with procedures found in 40 CFR § 136.
+Methods will vary by laboratory.